 Babies and toddlers thrive on repetition.

 They also need a lot of repetition in order to learn new skills.

 Cookie Sheet and Shaving Cream

-You will need to carefully supervisor your child for this one because you don’t want him eating the shaving cream.
+You will need to carefully supervisor your child for this one because you don’t want them eating the shaving cream.

 However, this is a great sensory activity, so don’t let the possibility of eating shaving cream scare you.

-Just make sure to pull your child’s hand away from her mouth if she tries to taste it.
+Just make sure to pull your child’s hand away from their mouth if they try to taste it.

 All you need for this is a cookie sheet and some shaving cream.

 Spray shaving cream onto the cookie sheet and let your child draw in the shaving cream with his finger.